1. Who is the data controller

 We rely on a small set of sub-processors to run the Service.
 Each one receives only the data it needs to do its job.

-- Anthropic, PBC — provides the AI model that analyzes your images and text.
-Uploaded content is transmitted to Anthropic’s API to generate the response.
+- Anthropic, PBC: provides the AI model that translates the reports and text you submit.
+Submitted content is transmitted to Anthropic’s API to generate the response.
 Anthropic’s commercial API terms generally state that data submitted is not used to train their public models and is retained only as needed to provide the service and comply with law.
 You should review Anthropic’s current privacy and usage policies at anthropic.com/privacy.

 These providers may process your data in the United States or other countries.
 Where applicable, we rely on Standard Contractual Clauses and each provider’s supplementary measures as the safeguard for international transfers under GDPR Articles 44–49.